 My daughter had a big day ahead of her.
-She was anxiously anticipating the final assignment of her internship with our church’s local outreach ministry where each intern would be giving a presentation they had worked on for several weeks.
+She was anxiously anticipating the final assignment of her internship with our church’s local outreach ministry where each intern would give a presentation they had worked on for several weeks.
 She spent every day of her summer serving our city’s communities in need, participating in leadership training and book studies, and this project was the culmination of it all.
-She was both nervous and excited to share her ideas with a room full of ministry leaders and interns she had grown to love and admire.
+She was nervous and excited to share her ideas with a room full of ministry leaders and interns she had grown to love and admire.

 And as I’ve told myself so many times- this is good, this is right, this is how it’s supposed to be.